-The Fund seeks to achieve long-term capital growth.
-The Fund will invest either directly, or through securities of other investment funds, in equity and fixed income securities of a variety of Canadian, U.S. and international issuers.
-The Fund's asset class weightings generally range between 70%-90% in equity securities and 10%-30% in fixed income securities.
+The Fund seeks to provide investors with long-term capital appreciation by investing either directly, or through securities of other investment funds, in equity and fixed-income securities of a variety of North American and international issuers.
+The Fund's asset class weightings will generally be 70% to 90% in equity securities and 10% to 30% in fixed-income securities.